hydrocoast/visclaw_julia/README.md

 ```
 The [GMT](https://github.com/GenericMappingTools/gmt) program also needs to be installed if you want to plot using
 [GMT.jl](https://github.com/GenericMappingTools/GMT.jl).
-Note that GMT.jl does NOT install GMT.
+Note that GMT.jl does NOT install the GMT program.

 - Clone this repository and add `src/` to `LOAD_PATH` in Julia.
 ```julia